pjjroux/xpress_health/README.md

 * Product Listing with Search functionality.
 * Shopping Cart with Proforma and Invoice emailing.
 * Profile detail view and update.
-* Admin dashboard with MIS reports available when logging in with admin user (username: xpresshealth000@gmail.com, password: aasd)
+* Admin dashboard with MIS reports available when logging in with admin user.

 ![alt text](1 "Welcome")
 ![alt text](2 "1")